nleethochawalit/GLACiAR2-master/README.md

 ----------

 1. Download the source code from GitHub
-2. Modify the 'parameters.yaml' file accordingly.
+2. Modify or create a parameter file (e.g. 'parameters.yaml').
 3. Create a directory that contains the images for all different fields and bands required.
 In this directory, a subfolder 'Results' will be created by ``GLACiAR``.
 All the files created will be saved here.
+4. Make sure that the throughput tables for all bands and the PSF images specific to the observation are in the 'Files' folder.
+5. Modify the SExtractor file 'parameters.sex' in the folder 'SExtractor_files' if needed.
 5. Modify 'dropouts.py' if needed.
-6. Run 'completeness.py'
+6. Run 'python completeness.py -s source-extractor parameters.yaml'.
+The -s option is to input the command that runs SExtractor.

 Parameters
 ----------